shabin5785/Golang_notes/Go_4.md

 because it multiplexes (or schedules) m goroutines on n OS threads.
 The job of the Go scheduler is analogous to that of the ker nel scheduler, but it is concer ned only with the goroutines of a single Go program.
+Unlike the operat ing system’s thread scheduler, the Go scheduler is not invoked periodic ally by a hardware timer, but implicitly by cer tain Go langu age constr ucts.
+For example, when a goroutine cal ls time.Sleep or blo cks in a channel or mutex operat ion, the scheduler puts it to sleep and runs another goroutine until it is time to wake the first one up.
+Because it doesn’t need a switch to ker nel context, res cheduling a goroutine is much cheaper than res cheduling a thread.